 Terry Howe’s conceptual, environmental art exhibition ‘Looking For Clues’ is at DSP from 15 August to 31 December 2020.
+Visit it online or in-park.

 Terry’s exhibition outdoors and in the Sheds salon gallery is a playful yet insightful examination of the ‘found’ and ‘natural’ that surround us.
 A reminder of how small and fragile this planet is.